 Come in from the cold and enjoy some cake.
 This coffee cake is perfect for a winter afternoon pick-me-up.
-Spiced with ginger and not overly sweet, Ginger Pear Streusel Cake is light enough to enjoy for breakfast, tea or dessert.
+Spiced with ginger and not overly sweet, this cake is light enough to enjoy for breakfast, tea or dessert.
 While it’s delicious straight from the oven, the ginger flavor will intensify nicely as the cake cools – that is, if you can wait that long.

 For the streusel topping: